CS-DS-125/125book/py4e_rst/07-files.rst

 `www.py4e.com/code3/mbox-short.txt <http://www.py4e.com/code3/mbox-short.txt>`__

 These files are in a standard format for a file containing multiple mail messages.
-The lines which start with “From” separate the messages and the lines which start with “From:” are part of the messages.
+The lines which start with "From" separate the messages and the lines which start with "From:" are part of the messages.
 For more information about the mbox format, see https://en.wikipedia.org/wiki/Mbox.

-To break the file into lines, there is a special character that represents the “end of the line” called the *newline* character.
+To break the file into lines, there is a special character that represents the "end of the line" called the *newline* character.

 .. index:: newline